PaulBorrego/Social-Cirlces/README.md

 ToDo 4/11 - 4/something
 Brandon: ~~Compact Characters page~~
-Paul: Data Cleansing to stop sql injections, Find a way to stop a lot of pings from one ip, make it so you don't need port number after ip, add scheduling, add user-playing data
+Paul: ~~Data Cleansing to stop sql injections~~, Find a way to stop a lot of pings from one ip, make it so you don't need port number after ip, ~~add scheduling~~
-Kevin:
+Kevin: add user-playing data